BlieNuckel/kronoxToGCalendar/README.md

 The scripts function is to import any kronox schedule into a Google Calendar.
 When the script is run, it will only sync classes _once_ and as such it must be run periodically, either automatically or manually to ensure that all data is up to date.

 The first time the script is run it generates a config file based on several user inputs.
-Besides this the first run will also generate a Google authentication token, where the scripts will request access to the relevant Google account's calendars.
+Besides this the first run will also generate a Google or Outlook authentication token, where the scripts will request access to the relevant calendars.

 # Privacy Notice